DogeDude22/Encryption_Project/README.md

+## Encryption Project

-This is a simple caesar cypher started by me in 2019 as an idea on a vacation.
+This is a simple Caesar Cypher started by me in 2019 as an idea on a vacation. 🌴 This was before I had even heard of the Caesar Cypher.